ietf/id-guidelines/README.md

-- [ ] If text fields are included in some calculations, like matching, sorting, etc., verify that how those operations are applied to the Unicode/ISO 10646 character set must be described in detail.
+- [ ] If text fields are included in some calculations, like matching, sorting, etc., verify that how those operations are applied to the Unicode/ISO 10646 character set are described in detail.
 See "stringprep" [RFC 8264] for more information on the recommended way of handling comparisons.

 ## Format

-Formatting is automatically taken care of when Internet-Drafts are submitted in XML form.
+Formatting is automatically handled when Internet-Drafts are submitted in XML form.
 Authors of such I-Ds have very few formatting issues to consider.
 The primary consideration is ensuring the tools are able to render the various formats.
 In particular, the content of the XML must be amenable to rendering with the 72 character per line restriction in the text format.

-Authors preparing Internet-Drafts in plain-text must ensure the document conforms to many formatting rules.
+Authors preparing Internet-Drafts in plain text must ensure the document conforms to many formatting rules.

 The format constraints for a plain-text I-D are primarily the same as those for